gamblevore/jeebox/README.md

 [See real syntax examples here](http://jeebox.org/stuff/introduction).
 While Jeebox is useful for describing code, and save-files, and natural-language, the original goal was to allow describing the meaning-of-code, as a goal towards artificial-intelligence.
 But Jeebox doesn't have any AI in it, it's simply a data-format!
 A good one.

 Basically, Jeebox is a parser.
-So it parses source-code, and creates a tree.
+It turns source-code into a tree.
 Just like an XML-parser, Jeebox is extensible, it has no keywords.
 This means you can describe anything very easily.

-Jeebox has a C-API and a C++-API.
+Jeebox has a C-API and a C++ API.
 It parses UTF-8 only.
 The parse-speed is around the same as TinyXML2's parse-speed, it's pretty fast!
+Jeebox tends to be very expressive, meaning your documents are much smaller than if they were in XML/JSON.

 Jeebox is also pretty memory-tight, the C++ interface is quite easy to use (you don't have to worry about memory-management).
+And the model for Jeebox is very simple!
+There is nothing like XMLDocument/XMLElement/XMLText/XMLPI/XMLCData... etc like we have in XML.
+Jeebox has just one class we care about, the `Message`.
+Which has a string name, and a string type.
+So each `message` "node" can be described with only two strings.

+Jeebox really has so many features designed for programmers, compiled from my 20 year programming experience.
+For example the string support is pretty good, it can describe nested expressions in strings and the escape-code parsing is strong too.
+Read the website to get an idea of what I put into Jeebox.

 This is the first release so email any questions to theo@jeebox.org!